 Now you are all set to begin building your own Arduino projects.
 Using Arduino you can do nearly everything.
 Do you want to learn more about making smart devices?

-At Create & Learn, we have a live online Arduino programming course for kids that will help you learn more about electronics using an Arduino simulator.
+At Create & Learn, we have an online Arduino programming course for kids, led live by an expert instructor, that will help your child learn more about electronics using an Arduino simulator.
 An Arduino simulator is a virtual representation of a real-world Arduino platform that makes it easy to get started!

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.